Xatunix/mlb-led-scoreboard/README.md

 - Added play results for outs: Popout, Lineout, Flyout
 - Added distinction for hits that result in RBIs: Single_RBI, Double_RBI, Triple_RBI
 - Added Stolen Base
+- Changed many play names/abbreviations to work with my new layout
-- Changed many abbreviations to work with my new layout
+- Changed many pitch type names/abbreviations to work with my new layout
 - Created an /animations folder where .gif animations for many plays exist (triggered using matrix gif playing utility which must be installed)

 Game Display: